Quplet/Qu-Enchantments/readme.md

   - Blessing of Aggression (Rune) - Gives a small passive increase to attack speed.
   - Fidelity (Horse Armor) - Horses with this enchantment on their armor will follow and teleport to its bonded player.
   Any player that tries to ride the horse while it's trying to reach you will be dismounted.

+- 📕 Curses
+  - Curse of Agitation - Mobs will become hostile to anything wearing this curse.

 - 🎱 Corrupted Enchantments - A new type of enchantments that offer a powerful ability with a drawback.
 They will consume other enchantments of the same type to increase their level.
 Multiple corrupted enchantments cannot be placed on the same item.
 They can be found